Insulation Grant Criteria

 Loft Insulation Grants are for blankets of insulation laid on the floor of a loft.
 As long as you have a loft that is accessible and has less than 100mm of material already fitted then you should be entitled to a grant to have it insulated to a depth of 270mm.
 Visit our Loft Insulation page for further information.

 You can apply for a Room in Roof insulation grant if the property was originally built with roof rooms or the loft has been converted.
 As long as there is minimal or no insulation present and there is a fixed staircase leading to the room(s), and not a pull-down loft ladder or similar, you should qualify for a grant.
 Visit our Room in Roof Insulation page for further information.

-External Wall Insulation is typically installed in properties that have solid walls or those that are System Built.
+External and Internal Wall Insulation are typically installed in properties that have solid walls or those that are System Built.
 In other words, they do not have a cavity that can be insulated.
-It is possible to have External Wall Insulation in a cavity wall property if it is not possible or practical to install Cavity Wall Insulation.
-See our External Wall Insulation page for details.
+It may be possible to have External Wall or Internal Wall Insulation in a cavity wall property if it is not possible or practical to install Cavity Wall Insulation.
+See our External Wall Insulation and Internal Wall Insulation pages for details.

 What if you don't qualify?